tytydraco/yessleep/out/I_make_my_living_as_a_burglar_Im_sharing_the_worst_thing_Ive_ever_seen_with_you_because_I_cant_tell_anyone_else.md

 *SNAP*

-And I knew breaking bones when I hear it.
+And I know breaking bones when I hear it.

 *SNAP SNAP SNAP SNAP SNAP*